MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/career-coach.md

 The fields of study are synonymous with major areas of interest, academic major, and degree.
 These titles are referenced by students when they start using the app and begin setting up their personalized profile.

 > [!NOTE]
-> This is a required section - Career Coach can't be enabled without a list of fields of study.
+> This is a required section - Career Coach can not be enabled without a list of fields of study.

 Add all fields of study available to students such as Engineering, English, Business, and so on.
 The list of fields lets students discover fields of study that may interest them and add their area of focus to their profile.